The Best Cheap Eats in Melbourne

 You’ll notice Richmond’s Pacific Seafood BBQ House from the street with its array of ducks hanging in the windows and chefs working frantically behind them.
 The street scene tells you everything you need to know — this is a place that’s serious about food and not much else.
 There are no bells and whistles here, just deliciously made Cantonese food that won’t let you down.

 Inside, it’s all plastic chairs and tables, lazy susans, and menus blu-tacked to the walls.
-And there are countless dishes under $20, including its roast duck on rice, several of the loaded fried rices, noodles in all kinds of soups, as well as regularly changing chef specials that often sell for just $13.
-Your spoilt for choice here.
+And there are many dishes under $20, as well as regularly changing chef specials at affordable prices.
+You’re spoilt for choice here.

 Add to Playlist Read more